swcarpentry/DEPRECATED-boot-camps/Swig.rst

 ----------------------------------------------------------------------
- Python and C++ are Different Language
+ Python and C++ are Different Languages
 ----------------------------------------------------------------------

 Python and C++ are different languages (surprise!).
 They have different conventions and different features.
 Don't be surprised if there isn't a direct analog of some C++ feature in python (or vice versa).